colchapm/galactic-age-calculator/README.md

 ## Description

-This goal of this project is to solidify my knowledge of Test Driven Development and Environments with JavaScript.
+This goal of this project is to solidify my knowledge of Test Driven Development and Modern Environments within JavaScript.
 A solar year lasts 365 days on planet Earth.
 However, the length of a solar year varies form planet to planet.
 For instance, a solar year on Mercury lasts 88 days.
 This application is supposed to determine a user's age based on a planet's solar years.
+Furthermore, based on average life expectancy, this application will tell the user how many years they have left to live or how many years they have lived beyond life expectancy.

 ## Setup/Installation Requirements